homemadearcade/zero/todo/1_UPNEXT.md

   Agora User Video, have it load a user and have it like upload it as a profile pic??

 VIDEO CALL BLOCKING
-  End Call for everyone in lobby, End call for self
+  End Call for everyone in lobby, End call for self also

 PARTICLE EFFECT ON INSTANCES WHEN YOU CHANGE A CLASS